 Finally, the other hidden costs of a marketing automation system to compare are the integrations.

-Granted, if you're using AccessAlly, you have a built-in affiliate system at your fingertips to use, as well.
+Granted, if you're using AccessAlly, you have a built-in affiliate system at your fingertips to use with every platform compared here, as well.

 Adding these things separately can add up, so write down a list of your “must haves” and make sure you have a good solution for each.